Contact Center Solutions Featured Article

 Getting the attention of a large company or bank today is more than a little challenging.
 While you can certainly pick up the phone and call – itself sometimes a challenge – many customers today are turning to social media as a way of handling their problems.

-After all, it makes sense: while a company providing poor service on the telephone is irritating only the customer, a company providing poor service on social media risks alienating all others who see those posts: Facebook (News - Alert) friends, LinkedIn colleagues and Twitter followers.
+After all, it makes sense: while a company providing poor service on the telephone is irritating only the customer, a company providing poor service on social media risks alienating all others who see those posts: Facebook friends, LinkedIn colleagues and Twitter followers.

-To see what kind of customer service large companies are providing via popular social media channels, Software Advice, in conjunction with CIO, recently conducted an experiment using Twitter (News - Alert).
+To see what kind of customer service large companies are providing via popular social media channels, Software Advice, in conjunction with CIO, recently conducted an experiment using Twitter.
 Software Advice employees sent customer service tweets via their personal accounts to 14 leading consumer brands in seven industries.

 The goal was to test the speed, efficiency and quality of the brands' replies to tweeting customers.